 - 6.1 The Council should look to match on-going spending plans to available in-year resources.
 It currently holds an uncommitted General Fund Reserve with a balance of £2,025k, which is above the current balance of £2m set by Full Council.
 However, this will be impacted by the outturn position of 2023/24 and the degree to which the £1,025k in-year target cannot be mitigated, which is projected to reduce to £527k.
-This will only leave £1,498k in the reserve and will need to be replenished over the lifetime of this MTFP.
-Similarly for the HRA, there is an uncommitted Reserve for £2m. - 6.2 The Council holds these reserves for a number of reasons.
+This will only leave £1,498k in the reserve and will need to be replenished over the lifetime of this MTFP. - The Council holds these reserves for a number of reasons.
 Firstly to deal with any short term cash flow or funding issues.
 Secondly to provide a contingency for exceptional one-off acts (i.e. flooding, fire, terrorism, business rate failure, etc.) and, thirdly to provide a buffer for known circumstances whose final affect is unknown (i.e. changes in legislation or major funding changes).
 Clearly, the more uncertainty that exists, the higher the balance required to mitigate this risk.
 This level of minimum reserves is assessed annually to ensure it is adequate. - 6.3 As stated above, this plan does not include any utilisation of these reserves.
 However, with the scale of the deficit, it is conceivable that some utilisation could be necessary.
-If so, this should be on the basis that the reserve is replenished by the end of the MTFP period. - 6.4 The Council also holds Earmarked Reserves, for both the GF and HRA both circa £20m, which have been set aside for a specific purpose, such as sinking funds for asset replacement.
+If so, this should be on the basis that the reserve is replenished by the end of the MTFP period.

+6.4 The Council also holds GF Earmarked Reserves of circa £20m, which have been set aside for a specific purpose, such as sinking funds for asset replacement.
 Although these reserves are ring-fenced and should not to support ongoing expenditure within the budget, a review of all Earmarked Reserves is undertaken annually and any identification of funding no longer required to be earmarked can be released and could be used to support the budget.
 As these funds are one-off, they only delay the requirement for the identification and implementation of a sustainable saving.